 You can do a lot in Miami, Florida if you have the time.
 An abundance of sandy beaches and amiable weather makes Miami an ideal location to enjoy different water sports.
 You can jet ski, surf waves, ride speedboats, or even kayak with friends.

 Perhaps you want nothing more than to soak up the sun and have a relaxing time watching other tourists?
-You can visit a less-crowded place like Soho Beach instead of tourist favorites like the famous South Beach.
+You can visit a less-crowded place like Soho Beach instead of tourist favorites like the famous South Beach and Mid Beach.